 The Welcome Fair is a highlight, where you can meet society and sports club members and find out what’s on offer.

-Six full-time officers and a network of student representatives, elected by you, work hard to represent your views and needs to the Union, the University and National Union of Students (NUS).
+Seven full-time officers and a network of student representatives, elected by you, work hard to represent your views and needs to the Union, the University and National Union of Students (NUS).

 There are lots of ways to make your voice heard, such as voting in elections, contributing to consultations or taking up a role as an elected representative.